Hope of Israel Ministries (Ecclesia of YEHOVAH):

 In commenting on this passage, C.I.
 Scofield correctly wrote: “It is the way also of history: judgment falls upon one generation for the sins of centuries.
 The prediction was FULFILLED in the destruction of Jerusalem, A.D.
 70.”
 (Scofield Reference Bible [New York: Oxford University Press, 1917], p.
 1032).
 Unfortunately, however, Scofield tries to make “generation” mean “race, kind, family, stock, breed” in the verses in Matthew 24 where Yeshua said: “This generation shall not pass, till all these things be fulfilled” -- a statement which would place the great tribulation or trouble back then!
 Then, based on this erroneous definition, concludes: “The promise is, therefore, that the generation -- nation, or family of Israel -- will be preserved unto ‘these things’” (ibid., p.
 1034).

 But, if we go back through the book of Matthew, we can clearly see by context how Yeshua used the word “generation”.
 First, there is Matthew 1:17: “ Thus there were fourteen GENERATIONS from Avraham to David...”
-This reference is not to 14 different races, but to 14 different generations of that race -- each generation following the other in logical sequence.
+This reference is not to 14 different races, but to 14 different generations of the race of the line of Israel -- each generation following the other in logical sequence.
 Yeshua asked: “Whereunto shall I liken this GENERATION?” -- a reference to that generation then living.
 Yeshua called it “an evil and adulterous GENERATION,” and likened it to a man possessed of demons whose latter end was worse than the first.
 The people of Nineveh “will stand up at the Judgment with this GENERATION and condemn it” (Matthew 12:38-45).
 It was a “faithless and perverse generation” (Matthew 17:17).

 Then, in Matthew 23, Yeshua sternly rebuked the hypocrisy of his day and proclaimed that they were no better than their fathers (former generations) that had killed the prophets; judgment upon Jerusalem was certain; their house would be left desolate -- “all these things shall come upon this GENERATION.”
 Finally we read in Matthew 24:34: “Yes!
 I tell you that this people will certainly not pass away before all these things happen.”

-It is totally arbitrary to take “generation” in all these other verses in Matthew to mean the generation living at one time, and then -- in Matthew 24 -- try to make it mean the whole race of Jews over a period of 2,000 years or more!
+It is totally arbitrary to take “generation” in all these other verses in Matthew to mean the generation living at one time, and then -- in Matthew 24 -- try to make it mean the whole race of Israelites over a period of 2,000 years or more!
 This is illogical and preposterous!
 Only someone trying to uphold a pet “theory” would attempt to do this.

 The End of the Age